arief25ramadhan/traffic-sign-classifier/README.md

 ### 2.2.
 Data Visualization and Exploration

-After loading the data, we visualize some examples from the set to get a sense of our data.
+After loading the data, I visualize some examples from the set to get a sense of the data.
 Figure 1 displays the images contained in our dataset.

 <p align="center">
  <img src="https://github.com/arief25ramadhan/traffic-sign-classifier/blob/main/report_images/signs.png" width="500">